20030054/ali.github.io/README.md

 ### National University of Science and Technology (NUST), SEECS, Islamabad, Pakistan
 **Teaching Assistant** (Jan 2017 - May 2018)
 - Courses: Adv.
 Computer Networks, Distributed Systems.

 ---

-## Publications

-1. **M. Ali**, A. W. Malik, and A. U. Rahman, "Clustering-based re-routing framework for network traffic congestion avoidance on urban vehicular roads", The Journal of Supercomputing, vol. 79, no. 18, pp. 21144–21165, 2023.
-2. S. Amjad, A. Akhtar, **M. Ali**, A. Afzal, B. Shafiq, J. Vaidya, S. Shamail, and O. Rana, "Orchestration and management of adaptive IoT-centric distributed applications", IEEE Internet of Things Journal, 2023.
-3. T. Qayyum, Z. Trabelsi, A. Tariq, **M. Ali**, K. Hayawi, and I. U. Din, "Flexible global aggregation and dynamic client selection for federated learning in Internet of Vehicles", Computers, Materials and Continua, vol. 77, no. 2, p.
-1739, 2023.
-4. Z. Trabelsi, T. Qayyum, K. Hayawi, and **M. Ali**, "Global aggregation node selection scheme in federated learning for vehicular ad hoc networks (VANETs)", in 2022 IEEE International Conference on Omni-layer Intelligent Systems (COINS), IEEE, 2022, pp. 1–6.
-5. A. W. Malik, A. U. Rahman, **M. Ali**, and M. M. Santos, "Symbiotic robotics network for efficient task offloading in smart industry", IEEE Transactions on Industrial Informatics, vol. 17, no. 7, pp. 4594–4601, 2020.
-6. **M. Ali**, A. W. Malik, A. U. Rahman, S. Iqbal, and M. M. Hamayun, "Position-based emergency message dissemination for Internet of Vehicles", International Journal of Distributed Sensor Networks, vol. 15, no. 7, p.
-1550147719861585, 2019.
-7. S. S. Shah, **M. Ali**, A. W. Malik, M. A. Khan, and S. D. Ravana, "Vfog: A vehicle-assisted computing framework for delay-sensitive applications in smart cities", IEEE Access, vol. 7, pp. 34900–34909, 2019.

----